CONDOR RESOURCES INC. : http://www.condorresources.com/ : QwikReport

 Prospective for: Gold/Silver/Lead/Zinc

 The Chavin (formerly called "Pucarima") Property covers an area of eight sq km within the central Andes mineral belt in northern Peru, and is host to a polymetallic vein system.
-Chavin is located 70 km NW of the Pierina gold-silver mine operated by Barrick Gold Corporation and 10 km SW of the Pashpap Cu-Mo porphyry project.
+Chavin is located 70 km NW of the Pierina gold-silver mine operated by Barrick Gold Corporation and approximately 10 km SW of the Pashpap Cu-Mo porphyry project of Teck Resources.

 Condor optioned Chavin to Silex Peru SRL, the Peruvian subsidiary of Golden Minerals Company, in 2010, and Silex had expended in excess of $400,000 by June 2011, and progressed the project to the drill ready stage, including community approval and drill permits, in advance of a planned 12 hole, 2650m drill program.
 A corporate merger and change of ownership and objectives at Silex's parent in 2011 led to Silex returning the project to Condor.